As you fight for the monetary compensation that will help you become whole

 compensation you deserve.
 Let us help you make the best recovery from

-on a contengency fee bases, meaning we don't get paid unless you recover
+contingency fee basis, meaning we don't get paid unless you recover your claim.

 If you suffered a serious injury in an accident caused by another party’s

-contact our New York City accident attorney at Lurie, Ilchert, MacDonnell & Ryan LLP today.
+contact our New York City personal injury attorneys at Lurie, Ilchert, MacDonnell & Ryan LLP today.